-EMM has completed a review of mine noise from Chain Valley Colliery within the surrounding community based on attended measurements conducted on 24 and 25 March 2021.
+EMM has completed a review of mine noise from Chain Valley Colliery within the surrounding community based on attended measurements conducted on 15 and 16 June 2021.

 The meteorological data for the monitoring period was sourced from Mannering Colliery's meteorological station to determine applicability of noise limits in accordance with the DC and EPL.
-In accordance with the DC, noise limits were not applicable during 16 of the 27 measurements, due to wind speeds greater than 3 m/s or the presence of atmospheric stability category F at the time of the measurements.
-In accordance with the EPL, noise limits were not applicable during six of the 27 measurements, due to wind speeds greater than 3 m/s at the time of the measurements.
+In accordance with the DC, noise limits were not applicable during 16 of the 27 measurements, due to the presence of atmospheric stability category F at the time of the measurements.
+In accordance with the EPL, noise limits were applicable during all of the 27 measurements.

 The assessment of noise contributions from site included consideration of modifying factors for noise characteristics where relevant and in accordance with the NPfI.
 A modifying factor adjustment for low frequency noise was applicable during the evening and night-time measurements at ATN007.
-Therefore, in accordance with the NPfI, a 2 dB positive adjustment was applied to the estimated site LAeq,15 minute noise contribution for the evening and night-time measurements at ATN007 before comparison to the relevant noise limit.
+Therefore, in accordance with the NPfI, a 2 dB positive adjustment was applied to the estimated site L{Aeq,15 minute} noise contribution for the evening and night-time measurements at ATN007 before comparison to the relevant noise limit.

-Chain Valley Colliery noise contributions for this round (Q1) of noise monitoring were below (satisfied) the relevant noise limits at all monitoring locations as outlined in the DC and NMP, where applicable.
-A technical non-compliance was recorded at ATN007 with respect to the EPL noise limits due to an expected typographical error.
+Chain Valley Colliery noise contributions for this round (Q2) of noise monitoring were below (satisfied) the relevant noise limits at all monitoring locations as outlined in the DC and NMP, where applicable.